wongwara/predict_next_month/README.md

 6. Current_month_spending: Amount of spending in this month
 7. Next_month_spending: Amount of next month spending

+## Ethical concern

+These customer information contain personal information that can be used to identify an individual and potentially expose them to harm if it gets into the wrong hands.
+This raises various ethical concerns.
+1. **Privacy and security**, because the SSN can be used to perpetrate identity theft or fraud. with the use of these information increases the danger of a data breach or other security issue, which could reveal clients' sensitive personal information and undermine their trust in our client.
+2. **Data misappropriation**: There is a possibility that employees or other individuals having access to SSN data will misuse it for their own objectives, such as identity theft or financial fraud.
+This could have legal and reputational ramifications for our client.
+3. **Informed consent**: Clients may not have been fully informed about the gathering and use of their SSN, and as a result, may not have given informed consent for its use.
+This may pose ethical problems about openness and protecting the autonomy of clients.

+Furthermore, as data scientists, we should be cautious in how we utilise this data, although collecting SSNs is important for the project's objectives to detect the fuad, and this data will not be shared with other parties.

+Instead, and for this project I will look into other methods of identification or verification that do not involve SSNs.

 ## Reference
 **For merge files**